payeezy/payeezy_android/example/README.md

 Please refer guide and javadocs for more information on android code.

 Android app:How ro run the app ??

-1. download/clone the source from git.
+*1. download/clone the source from git.
-2. Use android studio 1.2.2 or eclipse tool and import project (gradle)
-3. Use appropriate Android sdk to compile and run the code
-4. Use keyword gettokenvisa and click on login button
-5. response will appear on the screen
+*2. Use android studio 1.2.2 or eclipse tool and import project (gradle) *3.
+Use appropriate Android sdk to compile and run the code *4.
+Use keyword gettokenvisa and click on login button *5. response will appear on the screen

 Refer guide for more information

+For Authorize/Purchase with Void/Capture/Refund use [PostTokenisedCrediCard/payeezyclientsample](https://github.com/payeezy/payeezy_android/tree/master/example/PostTokenisedCrediCard/payeezyclientsample)

+For all transactions use [AllTranasctions](https://github.com/payeezy/payeezy_android/tree/master/example/AllTranasctions)

 Project dir structure:
 <div><img src="https://github.com/payeezy/payeezy_android/blob/master/guide/images/payeezy_android_sample_dir_structure.png" alt="sample app"/></div>